Param302/Discord-Verification-bot/readme.md

 > Google account passkey can be obtained from [Google Account App passwords](https://myaccount.google.com/apppasswords).

 - Create `ids.json` file which contains the ids of the roles and channels used in the bot.
+- Create `data.csv` file which contains the data of respective house users.
 > **Note**: You need to change the variables in [`bot.py`](./bot.py) file accordingly.
 > All the ids can be obtained from `IDs` class.
 - Run the bot using `python3 main.py`